Doocey/tyne-time-hugo/content/post/2016-04-01-end-game-sight-newcastle-united-enough-beat-drop.md

 ---
-title: End game is in sight – do Newcastle United have enough to beat the drop?
+title: "End game is in sight – do Newcastle United have enough to beat the drop?"
-description: 'It's crunch time in the Premier League and Newcastle United have 8 games to save their season.
-Tyne Time asks whether Benitez has enough time to do it.'
+description: "It's crunch time in the Premier League and Newcastle United have 8 games to save their season.
+Tyne Time asks whether Benitez has enough time to do it."
 author: Kevin Doocey
 type: post
 date: 2016-04-01T16:41:48+00:00